dev-arts-de/dev-arts.de/index.md

     link: /#wer-bin-ich

   - icon: 🌙
-    title: "Guilt is perhaps the most painful companion of death."
+    title: "Have a vision.
+Be demanding."
-    details: "– Coco Chanel"
+    details: "– Colin Powell"
     link: /projects

   - icon: 📜